 **Helpful tips and common mistakes

 What qualifies as a coffee cake?
-Coffee cake is a general term that refers to cakes that are eaten alongside coffee, just as the same suggests.
-This dessert is a single layer cake that is often flavored with cinnamon or other spices, nuts or fruits.
+Basically, any cake that you eat with coffee can be considered a coffee cake.
 Some coffee cakes have a streusel while others may have a light glaze, the options are endless.
-This coffee cake is a cinnamon spiced dessert with a chocolate streusel, just a little something special to set it over the edge.
+This sour cream coffee cake is a cinnamon-spiced dessert with a chocolate streusel, just a little something special to set it over the edge.

 Although there is chocolate in this streusel, I find that it's such a small amount that it doesn't sweeten up the cake too much.
 You can substitute this with toffee or nuts if you like, or just eliminate it altogether.

 The first time I made this coffee cake, I spread a layer of the streusel in between the batter and on top to create layers.
-As appealing as this initially sounded, the cake was just too sweet.
-Lesson learned, one topping is plenty!
+As appealing as this was, the cake was just too sweet.
+Lesson learned, one layer is plenty!

 This sour cream coffee cake was exactly what I wanted: moist, with a hint of cinnamon and little bites of chocolate.
 What more can you ask for in a coffee cake?
 What's your favorite way to prepare this popular dessert?